shimu0215/shimu0215.github.io/life.md

 ![Crepe](assets/img/“截屏2023-07-1200.32.07”小.png)
 ![Crepe](assets/img/6.png)

-A Chinese and Western chef who often fails..
+A Chinese and Western chef.

-An amateur bartender and alcohol ‘expert’ with poor alcohol tolerance :(
+An amateur bartender and alcohol ‘expert’.

-Whisky & Gin!!
+Like Whisky & Gin

-Likes reading history, literature and philosophy, a follower of Kant.
+Like reading history, literature and philosophy, a follower of Kant.

 And my mbti is ENTP.

 #### Games

-Enjoy playing various desktop games, from Texas poker to Splendor, and also Three Kingdoms Killing(San Guo Sha)!!
+Enjoy playing various desktop games, from Texas poker to Splendor, and also Three Kingdoms Killing(San Guo Sha)

 Big fans of Civilization 6, play LoL sometimes.